sudohippie/fog/README.md

 # Fog
-Fog is an open source cross-platform Git styled tool to upload, download and remove files from remote cloud drives.
+Fog is an open-source cross-platform Git styled tool to upload, download and remove files from remote cloud drives.
 It is written in Python.

 ## Requirements & Dependencies